MicrosoftDocs/customer-insights/ci-docs/own-data-lake-storage.md

 ## Prerequisites

 - Azure Data Lake Storage accounts must be in the same Azure region that you selected when creating the Customer Insights environment.
-To know the region of the environment, go to **Admin** > **System** > **About** in Customer Insights.
+To know the region of the environment, go to **Settings** > **System** > **About** in Customer Insights.
 - The Data Lake Storage account must be Gen2.
 Azure Data Lake Gen1 storage accounts are not supported.
 - The Data Lake Storage account must have [hierarchical namespace enabled](/azure/storage/blobs/data-lake-storage-namespace).
 - A container named `customerinsights` has to exist on the storage account.
 Create it before you use your own Data Lake Storage in Customer Insights.